-Dr. Coy, chair; Prof. Craton, Prof. Koontz, Prof. Lowmiller
+Prof. Craton, chair; Prof. Koontz, Prof. Lowmiller, Dr. Preston

 The mission of the Department of Computer Science is to provide students with a strong foundation in the field, build a love for lifelong learning, and ignite a desire to use their skills in service to the church and to society.
-The skills of a computer science student are uniquely suited to allow our students to be servant leaders in their communities.
-Anderson University computer science students are immersed in project-based experiential learning through service both within the classroom and in the community.
+The Department of Computer Science offers three standard majors - computer science (Bachelor of Science and Bachelor of Arts), data science (Bachelor of Science and Bachelor of Arts), and cybersecurity (Bachelor of Arts), which is an interdisciplinary major offered in conjunction with the security studies program.
+Also, for students wishing to add a concentration of coursework in these subjects to an existing major, three complementary majors are offered - business-information systems, computer science, and data science.
+The knowledge and skills gained in these majors are uniquely suited to allow our students to be servant leaders in their communities.
+Anderson University computer science, cybersecurity, and data science students are immersed in project-based experiential learning in both the classroom and the community.

-In addition to in-class experiential learning, computer science students have additional opportunities: on-campus internships with area companies (including Genesys and Ontario Systems), working with Anderson University Information Technology Services, and working within the Department of Computer Science to install and maintain servers, network, and lab computers.
+Students develop and apply their knowledge outside the classroom by completing on-campus internships with area companies (including Genesys and Ontario Systems) or the Center for Security Studies and Cyber Defense, working with Anderson University Information Technology Services, and working within the Department of Computer Science to install and maintain servers, network, and lab computers.
 Additional off-campus opportunities include internships with companies in the surrounding counties.
-Anderson University computer science students are recognized by employers as having the key abilities necessary in quality employees: integrity, Christ-centered servant leadership, strong written and oral communication skills, problem-solving abilities, excellent computer science skills, and an eagerness to learn what is needed to solve the problem on which they are working.
+Anderson University students in these majors are recognized by employers as having the key abilities necessary in quality employees: integrity, Christ-centered servant leadership, strong written and oral communication skills, problem-solving abilities, excellent computer science skills, and an eagerness to learn what is needed to solve problems.